andy14141/Credit-Forecasting/README.md

 # How to Use
 1. Ensure that the required libraries (pandas, sklearn) are installed.
 2. Prepare the credit data in a CSV file named "credit_data.csv" with appropriate column names.
-3. Copy and run the provided code in a Python environment such as Jupyter Notebook or an Integrated Development Environment (IDE) with Python support.
+3. Copy and run the provided code in a Python environment such as Jupyter Notebook or an IDE with Python support.
 4. Adjust the max_depth parameter in the code if desired.
 5. Analyze the training and testing scores to evaluate the model's performance.
-6. Visualize the decision tree to interpret the model's decision-making process.
+6. Visualize the decision tree to replicate the model's decision-making process.

 # Evaluation
 The project demonstrates the process of using a decision tree classifier to analyze credit data.
 The initial model shows signs of overfitting, as indicated by a perfect training score and a lower testing score.
 To address this, the project implements parameter tuning by adjusting the max_depth value.